 A month has gone by since the last earnings report for Dril-Quip (DRQ).
-Shares have lost about 3.3% in that time frame, outperforming the S&P 500.
+Shares have lost about 2% in that time frame, underperforming the S&P 500.

-The company registered total revenues of $104 million in the quarter compared with $95 million in the year-ago quarter.
-Also, the figure beat the Zacks Consensus Estimate of $97 million.
+It registered total revenues of $90 million in the quarter, lower than $104 million in the year-ago period.
+However, the figure beat the Zacks Consensus Estimate of $82 million.

 How Have Estimates Been Moving Since Then?

-It turns out, fresh estimates have trended upward during the past month.
-The consensus estimate has shifted 231.25% due to these changes.
+It turns out, fresh estimates flatlined during the past month.
+The consensus estimate has shifted 49.28% due to these changes.

-Currently, Dril-Quip has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Dril-Quip has a subpar Growth Score of D, however its Momentum Score is doing a bit better with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Dril-Quip has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Dril-Quip has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.